wang266288/NST/README.md

 Finally, you are allowed to use `--compare` to print a picture to compare the results from different NST models, and use `--compare-mothods` to specify those models.

 The outputs will be saved in [output](./output) folder, for gatys' in [gatysstyle](./output/gatysstyle), lap's in [lapstyle](./output/lapstyle) and comparison in [comparisons](./output/comparisons), including the generated image and the loss curves.

+If you need to add a new model, simply create a new python file, implement a class, and then add the corresponding creation logic in the `create_style_transfer_model` function in main.py.
+Your class can inherit from `GatysStyleTransfer` in gatysstyle.py.